cdapio/cdap/cdap-docs/metadata-management/source/http-restful-api.rst

      - A JSON map of string to array where the keys are either ``streams`` or ``datasets`` and the values are arrays of the names of each type

-A successful query will return a 200 response with a body containing the Tracker scores for each entity requested.
+A successful query will return a 200 response with a body containing the metadata management scores for each entity requested.

 Example: